zyx/manual/Building.md

 *If the build fails for you, please report the issue with a detailed error message to help the portability of Rack.*

 Clone this repository with `git clone https://github.com/VCVRack/Rack.git` and `cd Rack`.
-Make sure there are no spaces in your absolute path, as this breaks the Makefile-based build system.
+Make sure there are no spaces in your absolute path, since this breaks the Makefile-based build system.

 Clone submodules.

 	git submodule update --init --recursive

 Build dependencies locally.
-You may add `-j$(nproc)` to your make commands to parallelize builds across all CPU cores.
+You may add `-j4` (or your number of logical cores) to your `make` commands to parallelize builds.
+This may take 15-60 minutes.

 	make dep

 Build Rack.
+This may take 1-5 minutes.

 	make